Philippines Socioeconomic Panel Survey (PSPS)

 IPA Philippines is seeking implementing partners—such as governments, NGOs, and multilateral organizations—who are interested in measuring the impact of their programs or testing out new innovations before they are scaled up.
 The PSPS will provide a holistic approach to answering policy and program questions through overlapping new studies with our PSPS household sample.

-For more information about the Philippines Socioeconomic Panel Survey, data access, and how to inform your programs, please contact Tara Marwah, Policy Manager at IPA Philippines.
+For more information about the Philippines Socioeconomic Panel Survey, data access, and how to inform your programs, please complete our Get in Touch form.